-Chamber of Chairs: Regular meeting of the chairs of the Examination Boards.
+Chamber of Chairs: Regular meeting of the chairs of the examination boards.
 The Chamber of Chairs has no formal juridical authority.

-(Office of) Registrars: Each Examination Board is supported by a registrar.
+(Office of) Registrars: A registrar supports each examination board.
 Together with the executive secretary, the registrars form the Office of Registrars.

-Executive Secretary: The executive secretary is a (legal) advisor to the Examination Boards.
-The executive secretary is not a member of the Examination Boards.
+Executive Secretary: The executive secretary is a (legal) advisor to the examination boards.
+The executive secretary is not a member of the examination boards.